-The Presidential I Scholarship is the highest scholarship awarded to incoming first-year students who have a 3.50 GPA and a score of 27 or above on the Enhanced ACT or 1220 on the SAT.
-The Presidential I Scholarship covers tuition, general fees, room and board, and a lap top computer, and is renewable each year for three additional years as long as the student maintains a 3.50 or above cumulative GPA at the end of the Spring Semester of each academic year.
+The Presidential I Scholarship is the highest scholarship awarded to incoming first-year students who have a 3.50 GPA and a score of 27 or above on the EnhancedACT or 1220 on the SAT.
+The Presidential I Scholarship covers tuition, generalfees, room and board, and an electronic device, and is renewable each year for threeadditional years as long as the student maintains a 3.50 or above cumulativeGPA at the end of the Spring Semester of each academic year.

-The Presidential II Scholarship is the second highest scholarship awarded to incoming first year students who have a 3.50 GPA and a score of 24-26 or above on the ACT or 1100-1219 on the SAT.
-The Presidential II Scholarship covers tuition general fees, room and board, and is renewable each year for three additional years as long as the student maintains a 3.50 or above cumulative GPA at the end of the Spring Semester of each academic year.
+The Presidential II Scholarship is the second highest scholarship awarded to incoming first year studentswho have a 3.50 GPA and a score of 24-26 on the ACT or 1100-1219 on the SAT.
+The Presidential II Scholarship covers tuition general fees, room and board, and is renewable each year for three additional years as long as the student maintains a 3.50 or above cumulative GPA at theend of the Spring Semester of each academic year.

 To apply for the above academic scholarships, a student must submit the following documents: admissions application, official high school transcript, ACT or SAT score(s), scholarship application, (verify leadership and community service), two recommendation letters (from principal, instructor, or counselor), complete FAFSA, and immunization records.
-A Committee selects all recipients.
-The student must maintain continuous enrollment at Tougaloo to continue to be eligible for renewal of the scholarships, which may be renewed for up to three additional years (students may have the Presidential I or II Scholarships for four years).
+A committee selects all recipients.
+The student must maintain continuous enrollment at Tougaloo to be eligible for renewal of the scholarships, which may be renewed for up to three additional years (students may have the Presidential I or IIScholarships for four years).